onexianjian/v8wiki/Feature-Launch-Process.md

 The V8 project aims to develop a high-performance, standards-compliant ECMAScript/JavaScript implementation.
-This document outlines our guidelines for "language-facing" changes and the process through which they are enforced.
+This document outlines our guidelines for “language-facing” changes and the process through which they are enforced.

 # Guidelines

 We strive to be responsible stewards of JavaScript language, balancing interoperability and innovation.
-Our guidelines align closely with those of [Blink project](http://www.chromium.org/blink#new-features).
+Our guidelines align closely with those of [Blink project](https://www.chromium.org/blink#new-features).
 Keep in mind that these are directional beacons, not bright-line rules.

 ## Compatibility Risk

 Factors that reduce compatibility risk include:
 - **Acceptance at TC39 committee**.
 TC39 is a primary steward of JavaScript language.
-We track progress of language features through the [TC-39 Process](https://docs.google.com/a/chromium.org/document/d/1QbEE0BsO4lvl7NFTn5WXWeiEIBfaVUF7Dk0hpPpPDzU/) and consider features that reach higher stages more stable and ready for implementation.
+We track progress of language features through [the TC39 process](https://tc39.github.io/process-document/) and consider features that reach higher stages more stable and ready for implementation.
 The V8 team is actively involved in the TC39 committee and champions new features when appropriate.
 - **Interest from other browser vendors**.
 Implementations in other browsers are a clear signal of feature usefulness.
 In order of strength, this includes:
   1. compatible implementation in more than one engine
   2. compatible implementation in one engine